getglad/core_app/README.md

 Many of the commands assume a `.env` file.
 This file is generated using `update_env`, which updates `.env.tpl`.
 The best practice for this repo is to update the value of `.env.tpl` on a per project basis.

+This file can be configured with `git update-index --assume-unchanged` to support local changes.

+See this [SO answer](https://stackoverflow.com/a/10755704/1886901) for more details.

 ### Setting up dev container for Github SSH Access with 1Password

 1. `eval $(op signin)`